oracle-livelabs/oci/apps-cloud-adventure-cio/02-configure-scm/configure-scm.md

 2. Now you will enter the Suppliers (New) Page that displays lists of suppliers.

-    > (1) Click on drop-down icon to expand a specific supplier row/
+    > (1) Click on drop-down icon to expand a specific supplier row.

     ![Change Salary Page](images/image006.png)

 3. You can see the supplier information displayed is limited.
-We will update the page to display more fields for administrators. <br><br>Now you will leverage Visual Builder Studio to update the Suppliers (New) page.
+We will update the page to display more fields for procurement managers. <br><br>Now you will leverage Visual Builder Studio to update the Suppliers (New) page.

     > (1) Click on the ![picture image](images/icon02_co.png) **Image** in the top right corner of the screen.  <br>